zxjwudi/One-of-a-kind-Complaint-Handling-Dataset/README.md

 ### Acknowledgement
 We thanks for the original data-sharing and support of Shintori Catering Co., Ltd. This research was partially supported by the Xi’an Jiaotong University [grant number 7121192301].
+This work was partially supported by the Wallenberg Al, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.

 If you have any questions or concerns, please kindly email to [**Xuejiao Zhao**](xjzhao@ntu.edu.sg).